 In the final year of the program, you will complete the Global Business Experience as part of the MBA program.
 MBA elective courses are taken throughout years four and five.
 Scheduling of electives is coordinated with academic advisors in both the McDonough School of Business and the Medical School.

-Students must apply and be accepted by both the Georgetown McDonough School of Business and the School of Medicine prior to enrolling in Georgetown.
+Students must apply and be accepted by both the Georgetown McDonough School of Business and the School of Medicine.
+Students can apply to each program prior to enrolling in Georgetown.